muizztalks/Event-Management-System-MySQL-File/README.md

 Includes:
 > Structured tables with relationships (clients, venues, events, services, staff, bookings).
-> Sample data for quick testing.
+> Sample data for quick testing added.
-> Example queries for reports like top bookings, event details, and service usage.
+> Example queries for reports like top bookings, event details, and service usage added.

 How to use:
 > Import the .sql file into MySQL Workbench/MariaDB ->